Dolly Castro Rocks Pink Bra & Short Shorts In Rare Photo With Her 16-Year-Old Daughter

 Dolly glammed up her at-home look with a middle part and tiny ringlet curls cascading down her chest.
 She also sported her usual application of makeup, which included eyeliner, mascara, blush, highlighter, and lipstick to match her outfit.

-For her part, Karen rocked a long sleeve crop top with buttons running down the center.
+For her part, Karen rocked a long-sleeved crop top with buttons running down the center.
 The 16-year-old added a pair of pink pants to match, which boasted the same high waistband as her mom’s.
 She looked like a spitting image of Dolly, wearing her long, dark tresses down with ringlet curls and showing off her striking features with a fierce makeup application.
-The second photo showed the pair in the same outfits, that time lovingly staring into one another’s eyes.
+The second photo showed the pair in the same outfits lovingly staring into one another’s eyes.

 Fans have not been shy from showering the upload with love while gushing over the killer Castro family genetics.
 So far, the update has earned over 66,000 likes and well over 900 comments in a few hours.